abhishek-kumar-code/Redfish_Public/docs/ODataWhitePaper.md

 The DMTF publishes all Redfish schema files in two formats: CSDL and JSON Schema.
 Both formats are functionally equivalent, and it's up to the client's design whether it uses one form versus the other.
 Currently, the DMTF uses a tool to automatically generate all of the JSON Schema files based off the CSDL definitions.
 Other than the language of the schema files themselves, the distinct difference between the two formats is CSDL has one file per resource type, whereas JSON Schema uses one file per version per resource type.
 For example, the Session CSDL file shown in the [Schema versioning section](#schema-versioning) will generate five JSON Schema files: Session.json, Session.v1_0_0.json, Session.v1_0_2.json, Session.v1_0_3.json, and Session.v1_1_0.json.

 For those interested in CSDL to JSON Schema conversion process, please refer to the Redfish Tools repository link in the [References section](#references).
-A released tool to convert from JSON Schema to CSDL has yet to be released.
+A tool to convert from JSON Schema to CSDL has yet to be released.

 ## Payload annotations